Folgs/Diabetic_Retinopathy_Classification/README.md

 ```

 Initially, a Binary Cross Entropy loss function was used and the standard Adam optimizer was selected for the training.
 However, we quickly observed that the dataset was still imbalanced towars the class 0.
-Thus, a loss function with the corresponding weights was used for the training.
+Thus, a loss function with the corresponding weights was finally used for the training.

 Instead of the regular torch.argmax( ) used for multiclass classification, a threshold with respect to 0.5 was used to assign a label to each prediction.